-When a public consultation is organised on the same active substance for several product-types at the same time, the submitter must provide separate submissions for each product-type, as the derogation to exclusion is analysed product-type per product-type, and use per use within the product-type.
+When a consultation is organised on the same active substance for several product-types at the same time, the submitter must provide separate submissions for each product-type, as the derogation to exclusion is analysed product-type per product-type, and use per use within the product-type.

-The submitter should also consider the recommendations provided for in the guidance on "Submission of information in the public consultation on potential candidates for substitution under the Biocidal Products Regulation".
+The submitter should also consider the recommendations provided for in the guidance on "Submission of information in the consultation on potential candidates for substitution under the Biocidal Products Regulation".
 For instance, when the submitter indicates the existence or absence of alternatives in its contribution, they must be precise about the use that they refer to, the name and identity of alternative active substances or non-chemical methods to control target organisms etc.

 The information submitted may be non-confidential or confidential.
-If you claim information to be confidential, you will need to provide a proper justification (see the guidance on "Submission of information in the public consultation on potential candidates for substitution under the Biocidal Products Regulation").
+If you claim information to be confidential, you will need to provide a proper justification (see the guidance on "Submission of information in the consultation on potential candidates for substitution under the Biocidal Products Regulation").
 Any confidential information will only be available to the European Commission and the Member State competent authorities.